Rise of the Audio Blog

 For years, brands have been encouraged to ‘think like publishers.’
 This has meant that many companies have jumped into creating editorial calendars and opted into brand storytelling.
 However, the times are changing.
 Now, for those who wish to emulate a publisher’s approach to content creation, there’s another major component to account for: audio.

 If you haven’t noticed audio players cropping up in online articles yet, just take a look at some of the world-respected publications, like The New York Times, The Atlantic and (in Canada) Maclean’s Magazine (Note: we’ve rounded up 5 Examples of Audio Blogs here).

 And there’s a good reason as to why publications are enriching their content with the spoken word: from an audience’s perspective, having an audio option is becoming the norm.
 More than ever, consumers want information and entertainment readily available to them, both in voice over format, as well as by vocal-request.
-This is thanks in part to the rapid adoption of devices like Google Home, and Amazon Alexa – as well as the growing success of podcasts, audiobooks and more.
+This is thanks in part to the rapid adoption of devices like Google Home, and Amazon Echo powered by the synthetic voice Alexa – as well as the growing success of podcasts, audiobooks and more.

 For marketers, audio offers an engaging form of content, one that can help you truly stand out.
 Here, we’ll dive into why audio content is becoming a more popular form of media enrichment for some of the world’s best publications, and how your brand can take advantage.

 Turn Your Blog Articles into Podcasts or Audio Blogs